-Lawn care and landscaping businesses typically rely on building a base of repeat customers within a particular geographic region.
-In most areas of the US, lawn care businesses have to plan for downtime during the winter months and peak demand during the spring and summer months.
+A lawn care and landscaping business typically relies on building a base of repeat customers within a particular geographic region.
+In most areas of the US, lawn care companies have to plan for downtime during the winter months and peak demand during the spring and summer months.
 To supplement revenues in the offseason, some lawn care companies also offer snow removal services during the winter.

 What are the Challenges Facing Lawn Care Businesses?

-Lawn care managers can encounter myriad challenges from inclement weather to stiff competition to problematic customers.
+A lawn care team can encounter myriad challenges from inclement weather to stiff competition to problematic customers.
 In this section, we’ll focus our attention on some of the critical operational challenges with which these companies must contend which can be solved by landscape business management software.
 These are in-house issues that can be addressed and overcome with proper management.
 They include:

 - Scheduling Technicians – Efficiently managing a crew can be a very challenging and time-consuming job if done manually.
 The manager or dispatcher needs to take into account several variables including routing density, technicians’ skill level, specific customer requests, frontloading (i.e., scheduling jobs early in the day and leaving time available to respond to urgent tasks and emergencies in the latter part of the day), technicians’ vacation days/off days, lawn care invoices, time tracking, and more.
-Poor scheduling can increase costs, stifle the business’ ability to grow its customer base, and sometimes result in poor customer satisfaction.
+Poor scheduling and inefficient job details can increase costs, stifle the business’ ability to grow its customer base, and sometimes result in poor customer satisfaction.
 This is where lawn care scheduling software can come in handy.

 - Planning Routes – A significant amount of time and money can be saved or lost depending on how efficiently a business plans its routes.
 We’ve covered this in previous articles, such as this one about 6 factors to consider when choosing a multiple address mapper.
 Factors such as geography, route density, traffic conditions, fuel consumption, drive time, etc. must be taken into consideration each time a course is planned.
 Doing this task using a manual process is time-consuming and arduous.

 - Maintaining Customer Satisfaction – Building and retaining a repeat customer base is integral to success in the lawn care industry.
 The way to achieve customer satisfaction is by performing the service on time and to a high quality.
-Attentive customer service (e.g., notifications if a technician is going to be late arriving on a job, easy methods of payment, etc.) is also essential.
+Attentive customer service (e.g., notifications if a technician is going to be late arriving on a job, easy billing with a credit card, etc.) is also essential.
 Customers that are happy with their provider are much more likely to continue retaining their services and, importantly, to spread the word to friends and neighbors.
 This is where landscape business management software can come in handy.

 What are the Benefits of Lawn Care Software?